Special rights: Definition and usage

-(de), with the same literal meaning, is used in senses like 'privileges', 'special legislations' or 'special exemptions'.

-Legal argument
+Legal arguments

 The basis behind the argument of the term is based on whether it should be considered just and legal for a law to treat various parties unequally.
 For example, in the US Constitution the prohibition on bills of attainder require that laws do not single out a single person or group of persons for specific treatment.

-Another example is the equal protection clause in the Fourteenth Amendment.
+Another example is the Equal Protection Clause in the Fourteenth Amendment.
 Both sides argue that the other side is or has traditionally been singled out and so the law is either needed or unnecessary.

 In some cases, such as those with social implications, the universal definition of rights also often conflict with other, often more regional or local, laws that require certain public standards or behavior based on cultural norms.

-Libertarianism on rights and special rights
+Libertarian perspective

 In The Encyclopedia of Libertarianism, Eric Mack states:

 A too-ready acceptance of alleged rights leads to an oppressive list of enforceable obligations.
 As the list of others' rights grows, each of us is subject to a growing burden made up of the obligations correlative to those rights; correspondingly the ability of rights to be protective of individual choice dissolves.
 Moreover, as the list of rights grows, so too does the legitimate role of political and legal institutions, and the libertarian case for radically limiting the scope and power of such institutions withers away.
 Libertarian theories of rights avoid generating an oppressive list of obligations through the employment of two crucial distinctions – the distinction between negative and positive rights and the distinction between general and special rights.